 The 2011 Water and Wastewater Assessment provides an inventory of public water systems, such as Loudoun Water, that are operating in the County, small systems serving towns and subdivisions, and private systems with individual wells and sewage disposal systems.
-The report identifies two main water concerns in Loudoun: older neighborhoods that have been bypassed by development and are not currently on Loudoun Water's central system, and other older communities that either due to poor soil conditions or age of the unit, have water or wastewater systems that are at risk for significant problems or failure.
+The report identifies two main water concerns in Loudoun: older neighborhoods that have been bypassed by development and are not currently on Loudoun Water's central system, and other older communities that either due to poor soil conditions or age of the unit have water or wastewater systems that are at risk for significant problems or failure.
 The assessment identifies 16 at-risk communities and another 20 that potentially could be at risk, and provides strategies for addressing these issues.
+In addition, when sewage systems reach capacity, living space additions are prevented for some houses in rural areas because the system cannot treat the sewage to health standards.
+Loudoun County's Fire and Rescue Department has expressed concerns for water supply and pressure to adequately serve fire suppression needs if any new units are allowed to develop on communal water systems in some portions of the Rural area.